QuentinRa/blog.quentinra.dev/.github/STATIC_PAGES/MARKDOWN_SYNTAX.md

 * you **can use HTML**

-We are allowing HTML, but note using style is not recommended, while scripts aren't allowed. <a href="https://getbootstrap.com/docs/5.1/getting-started/introduction/" target="_blank" rel="noopener noreferrer">Bootstrap</a> classes are allowed.
+We are allowing HTML, but note that using style is not recommended (as it may be disabled later), while scripts aren't allowed 🙄. <a href="https://getbootstrap.com/docs/5.1/getting-started/introduction/" target="_blank" rel="noopener noreferrer">Bootstrap 5</a> classes are allowed, and you may use [our css rules](https://github.com/memorize-code/memorize-references/tree/main/.assets/css).

 * **add references**